 - You’ll have more time to build momentum over competitors.

-There’s even a law within The 22 Immutable Laws of Marketing known as The Law of Leadership, which states: “It’s better to be first than it is to be better.”
+There’s even a law within The 22 Immutable Laws of Marketing that states, “It’s better to be first than it is to be better.”

 The most effective time to be first is the start of a gaming generation.
 It’s the people who started blogs about the Xbox One and PS4 as soon as they were announced that have since reached a critical mass of readership.
 There’s other chances to be first though.
-You don’t have to sit and wait.
-You can also:
+You can:

 - Be the first to break any sort of news story.